Polydile/dile-input/README.md

 ## Run the project

 You will need to configure Webpack, or some similar tool, as usual in your frontend workflow.
-But, if you prefer a faster posibility, simply run the "polymer serve" command from your project folder.
+But, if you prefer, simply run the "polymer serve" command from your project folder.

 1. Install the Polymer CLI: